How did British PM Theresa May throw away an election?

 It is Britain’s second disastrous political gamble in just two years, following ex-Prime Minister David Cameron’s 2016 referendum on EU membership.
 He resigned following the Brexit vote.

-May’s party still has the largest number of lawmakers, and could team up with small parties to form a minority government to break the deadlock of a so-called “hung parliament.”
+After meeting Queen Elizabeth II Friday, May said she intended to form a minority government to break the deadlock of a so-called “hung parliament" and give the country "certainty."

-However, Britain now faces the very real prospect of yet another election — Britain’s last minority government, in 1974, lasted only nine months.
+However, Britain faces the real prospect of yet another election — Britain’s last minority government, in 1974, lasted only nine months.

 And May’s stated goal of unifying the country with “strong and stable leadership” is now utterly out of reach.